-Agenda Item 1.18 (amended by CPG PTC-5)

 Issue: to consider a primary allocation to the radiolocation service for automotive applications in the 77.5 - 78.0 GHz frequency band in accordance with Resolution 654 (WRC-12)

-Preliminary CEPT position:

 CEPT supports a primary allocation to the radiolocation service to support [automotive] short range radar applications in the frequency band 77.5 to 78.0 GHz in accordance with Resolution 654 (WRC-12) "Allocation of the band 77.5-78 GHz to the radiolocation service to support automotive short-range high-resolution radar operations".

 CEPT is of the opinion that the new allocation needs to be supported by provisions, if needed, to protect the incumbent services.
-101100101011 CEPT Coordinator : Mr Hartmut Dunger (Germany)

-Issue: to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, in accordance with Resolution 28 (Rev.WRC-03), and to decide whether or not to update the corresponding references in the Radio Regulations; in accordance with principles contained in Annex 1 to Resolution 27 (Rev.WRC-12) Preliminary CEPT position:
+Issue: to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, in accordance with Resolution 28 (Rev.WRC-03), and to decide whether or not to update the corresponding references in the Radio Regulations; in accordance with principles contained in Annex 1 to Resolution 27 (Rev.WRC-12)

 - CEPT supports ITU-R studies on the revision of ITU-R Recommendations incorporated by reference. - CEPT resumes examining the compliance with the principles of Annex 1 to Resolution 27 (Rev.WRC-12) of the references to ITU-R Recommendations in the Radio Regulations. - CEPT supports update of the RR Volume 4 cross references list taking into account its possible role in new arrangement of RR mentioned in noting b) of Resolution 67 (WRC-12), see also AI 9 Issue 9.1.4.
-101100101011 CEPT Coordinator : Mr Karel Antousek (Czech Republic)

-Issue: in accordance with Resolution 95 (Rev. WRC-07), to review the Resolutions and Recommendations of previous conferences with a view to their possible revision, replacement or abrogation Preliminary CEPT position:
+Issue: in accordance with Resolution 95 (Rev. WRC-07), to review the Resolutions and Recommendations of previous conferences with a view to their possible revision, replacement or abrogation

-CEPT encourages the constant review of Resolutions and Recommendations from previous conferences and will follow activities, in particular of ITU, associated with this effort. - CEPT proposes to suppress Resolution [TBD] - CEPT proposes to modify Resolution [TBD] - CEPT proposes to suppress Recommendation [TBD] - CEPT proposes to modify Recommendation [TBD] 101100101011 CEPT Coordinator : Mr Karel Antousek (Czech Republic)
+CEPT encourages the constant review of Resolutions and Recommendations from previous conferences and will follow activities, in particular of ITU, associated with this effort.

+- CEPT proposes to suppress Resolution [TBD] - CEPT proposes to modify Resolution [TBD] - CEPT proposes to suppress Recommendation [TBD] - CEPT proposes to modify Recommendation [TBD]

 Issue: to consider possible changes, and other options, in response to Resolution 86 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference, an advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks, in accordance with Resolution 86 (Rev.WRC-07) to facilitate rational, efficient, and economical use of radio frequencies and any associated orbits, including the geostationary-satellite orbit.
-Preliminary CEPT position:

-CEPT is studying a possible improvement of the coordination and notification procedures for space services.
-CEPT also supports retaining the current process of continuing evolution at successive WRCs of the regime governing space services.
+CEPT is studying possible improvements of the coordination and notification procedures for space services.
+CEPT also supports retaining the current process of continuing evolution at successive WRCs of the regime governing space services, including the retention of Resolution 86.
+CEPT has developed specific positions susceptible to bring improvement to the regulatory process.

 Issue A: informing the BR of a suspension under RR No. 11.49 beyond six months.
-Preliminary CEPT position: CEPT will await the finalised draft CPM text before developing its position.
-101100101011 CEPT Coordinator : Mr Steve Limb (UK)